magicsandbox-ai/magicsandbox/packages/js/dev/README.md

 This will save three files in the same directory as your app:

-- `_debug_magic.json`: The build output, your Magic App JSON.
+- `_debug_magic.json`: The build output, your App JSON.
 This is the JSON that is sent to Magic Sandbox when publishing.
 - `_debug_metafile.json`: esbuild's [metafile](https://esbuild.github.io/api/#metafile)
 - `_debug_metafile.txt`: The output of [esbuild.analyzeMetafile](https://esbuild.github.io/api/#analyze)